alejandrojuarez675/alejandrojuarez675/README.md

 ### Hi there 👋

-- ⚡ I am a Bioengineer dedicated to software development.
+- ⚡ I am a Bioengineer who specializes in software development
-- 😄 I define myself as a positive, enthusiastic and restless person, but above all adaptable to changes, I’m always willing to learn and face new challenges.
+- 😄 I consider myself to be a positive, enthusiastic, and restless person who is also adaptable to change and eager to learn and face new challenges.
-- 🔭 I’m currently working on a chilenean company called Cocha
-- 🤔 My stack is Java, Angular, NodeJs
+- 🤔 Java, Kotlin, GoLang, Angular, and NodeJs comprise my stack.

 <!--
 **alejandrojuarez675/alejandrojuarez675** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.